Injury Attorneys | Restoring LivesTM

 When her mother looked closer at the medication, she discovered a problem: The information on the bag was for her daughter, but the bottle and the pills inside were for another patient.

 Acuera had not been given her allergy medicine, but instead had received Maxzide, a drug used to treat certain high blood pressure symptoms.
 The effects of Maxzide have not been studied in children, and it is not recommended for their use.

-According to her mother, Acuera spent several more days in severe pain while recovering from taking the wrong medication.
-The family notified the pharmacy of the error and attempted to reach a reasonable resolution with their corporate office, but was rebuffed.
+>According to her mother, Acuera spent several more days in severe pain while recovering from taking the wrong medication.
+The family notified the pharmacy of the error and attempted to reach a reasonable resolution with their corporate office, but they were rebuffed.
 Almost three months after the incident, the company offered the family $500 to apply toward any medical expenses.
-The family has decided to take legal action.
+The family decided to take legal action.

 The wrong medication is not just a problem with children, of course.
 Taking the wrong medication or receiving an incorrect dose can affect anyone.
-Prescription drug errors can and do kill.
-In fact, overall more than 40,000 Americans die each year from accidental prescription drug poisoning.
+Prescription drug errors can, and do, kill.
+Overall, more than 40,000 Americans die each year from accidental prescription drug poisoning.

-If a child or any other member of your family has been the victim of a prescription mix up or another medication error, you need knowledgeable legal representation to help you reach the resolution you deserve.
-The office of Wilson Kehoe Winingham has experience with prescription drug injuries and other forms of medical malpractice.
+If your child or any other member of your family has been the victim of a prescription mix up or another medication error, you need knowledgeable legal representation to help you build your case.
+Contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you get the compensation you deserve.